Existing Clients 404-214-0120

 Fighting to Ensure You Are Paid for Your Work

-If you put in the hours for an employer, you deserve to be paid for your time and effort, both from a moral and a legal standpoint.
+If you put in the hours for an employer, you deserve to be paid for your time and effort, both from a moral and legal standpoint.
 The Fair Labor Standards Act of 1938 (FLSA) explains it in black and white – American employees must make at least minimum wage for every hour they work, and in many cases, time-and-a-half if they work more than 40 hours a week.
 However, many American workers, especially women, foreign-born employees, and those in low-wage industries, are the victims of wage theft committed by their employers.

 What is Wage Theft?

-Those workers most at risk include:
+Those workers most at risk of wage theft include:

 • Contractors and other temporary workers